matt2ology/obsidian-technical-notes/Book Notes and References Library 📚/Hub - How to Build Android Apps with Kotlin.md

 ## Notes and Insights

+### Chapter 1 - Creating Your First App

+This chapter is an introduction to Android, where you will set up your environment and focus on the fundamentals of Android development.
+By the end of this chapter, you will have gained the knowledge required to create an Android app from scratch and install it on a virtual or physical Android device.

 - [Android Permissions Groups](../3-permanent-notes-🧲/Android%20Permissions%20Groups.md)
 - [AndroidManifest.xml](../3-permanent-notes-🧲/AndroidManifest.xml.md)
 - Using Gradle to build, configure, and manage app dependencies